 To book an appointment for a PRP Consultation, prospective patients are encouraged to make sure they qualify for our program (please see four criteria below).
 If you quality, please click here to make an appointment for a consultation.

 *** Our PRP Program is a highly specialized treatment program and not all patients qualify for our program.
-Please note: Effective December 1, 2015, ALL PATIENTS requesting an initial consultations in our Vancouver PRP Program MUST meet AT LEAST ONE of the following 4 criteria.
+Please note: Effective December 1, 2015, ALL PATIENTS requesting an initial consultations in our PRP Program MUST meet AT LEAST ONE of the following 4 criteria.

 1. The individual has been diagnosed with ANDROGENETIC ALOPECIA (FEMALE PATTERN HAIR LOSS) by a health care professional but the individual does not wish to start treatment with the FDA approved treatment minoxidil (Rogaine)

 2. The individual has been diagnosed with ANDROGENETIC ALOPECIA (FEMALE PATTERN HAIR LOSS) by a health care professional and used minoxidil (Rogaine) and/or Spironolactone (Aldactone) but ultimately stopped these medications on account of side effects.